 I slowly opened my left eye to see if she didn’t fall asleep or something.
 But there she sat in a kneeled praying position, complete with her two hands together in front of her chest.
 By the frown on her forehead I could see that she was thinking, contemplating, grappling.

-Then she continued… “Laat dit asseblief reën, maar, eers volgende week!
-Want more gaan ons vis vang.
-En laat ek asseblief ‘n groot vis vang.
+She then continued, “Laat dit asseblief reën, maar, eers volgende week, want more wil ons gaan vis vang.
+En laat ek asseblief ‘n groot vis vang!
 Amen”

 We were in Struisbaai for the weekend and our mission for Saturday was to do some exploring of the De Mond Nature Reserve.
 Ok, ok, to do some fishing in the Heuningnes river while we have the odd glance at a bird or a flower that might come along on our walk towards the fishing hole.

 I said to her that she must have faith and that by the time we get to the river it should have stopped raining.
-Then, just in case I added (low in faith myself… I saw the weather forecast!), that our will to go fishing is insignificant to the need for rain in the area and that we shouldn’t be selfish.
-But I also tried to inspired her by raising my voice and bulging my fist, saying that if we have to, we will fish in the rain!
+Then, just in case, I added (low in faith myself, I saw the weather forecast…) that our will to go fishing is insignificant to the need for rain in the area and that we shouldn’t be selfish.
+But, I also tried to inspire her by raising my voice and bulging my fist, saying that if we have to we will fish in the rain!

 I baited the hooks and made the casts.
 After a brief wait one of the rods jerked forward and line screamed off the reel.
 I picked up the rod and handed it to Heila.
 She fought the fish like a pro and after a couple of minutes a nice Steenie was flapping on the side.
 It was a small specimen but a BIG fish in any kids mind.
 Heilas prayers were answered!